-In 2022, the Group initiated a product recall in the U.S. relating to a product of the Group, of which the accumulated quantity sold was approximately 5,100 units.
-According to the recall arrangement, consumers who purchased that product can return for a full refund, and the maximum amount of refunds estimated by the Group's management is approximately US\$3.6 million.
+As at 31 December 2023, the Group has contingent liability arising from the recall arrangement (the "Recall Arrangement") in relation to a product recall in the U.S. in 2022, of which the accumulated quantity sold was approximately 5,100 units.
+According to the Recall Arrangement, consumers who purchased that product can return for a full refund, and the maximum amount of refunds estimated by the Group's management is approximately US\$3.6 million.
 The Group's management assessed that the estimated total refund amount is not significant based on the number of the products returned as of the date of the consolidated financial statements.